eosnetworkfoundation/docs/native/60_advanced-topics/20_introduction-finalizers-voting.md

 The top block producers alternate publishing blocks on a schedule determined by their accumulated votes.
 This publishing period is called a round.
 If a publisher is unavailable during its round, that publisher is skipped over and another publisher takes their place.

 ### Voting Overview
 Unlike the Block Publishing process, voting does not have a schedule.
 There are no rounds.
 The top 21 block producers submit votes on every block.
 Agreement on the state of the chain from 15 of the top 21 is required before a block may be marked as irreversible.
-Unlike the Block Publishing, there is no schedule for voting.
 Currently there is no penalty if a block producer's vote is not included as part of the finality calculation.
 If the EOS blockchain fails to get votes, or those votes disagree on the state of the chain, finality will not advance, and the last irreversible block will remain unchanged.

 Votes include a cryptographically signed digest for the Merkle tree representing the current state of the blockchain.
 As the chain adds transactions and changes those digest will change.
 To quickly and efficiently vote each Finalizer has a `safety.dat` file which stores this history of votes, and the digest that have been voted on.
 The digest stored in the history file is used as a reference point for calculating future digests from incoming blocks and transactions.

 ### BLS Keys and Signature
 Voting creates signed digests using BLS Keys.
 BLS signatures are very cheap to aggregate together into a single message, and this property makes them a good choice for aggregating together votes from many different finalizers.
-The property also makes it cheap to support a large set of BLS signatures, and allows block producers to leverage multiple BLS keys.
+The property also makes it cheap to support a large set of BLS signatures.

 ### Keys and Voting History
 There is an implicit link between the BLS Key used to sign votes, and the voting history stored in `safety.dat`.